mlong1397/DestinationBirding/README.md

   - a `www` folder with media (images)

 - `docs`
-  - contains the R markdown and html files of the report detailing my process (code heavy), plus non-technical PDFs of my written report and presentation.
+  - contains the R markdown and html files (index.Rmd and index.html) detailing my process (code heavy), plus non-technical PDFs of my written report and presentation.

 - `data`

   - contains the csv files and the link to google drive files.
 The original data was sourced from eBird.
+In order to follow the first block of the index.Rmd, it is necessary to download the eBird txt file linked in the `data-links.md`.
+Or you may skip that step and download `knox_birds.csv` from `data-links.md` only.

 - `notebooks`

-  - contains the data exploration phases of my project
+  - contains the data exploration phases of my project.
+These are like scratch sheets and are not well organized.
+Please see the `index.Rmd` or the rendered index.html file linked at the top of the page under Project Overview instead.

 - `.gitignore`